Morelos, Michoacán: Geography

 The municipality of Morelos is located in the Trans-Mexican Volcanic Belt in northern Michoacán at an elevation between 2100 and 2700 m.
 It borders the Michoacanese municipalities of Puruándiro to the northwest, Huandacareo to the east, Chucándiro to the southeast, Huaniqueo to the southwest, and Jiménez to the northwest.
 It also borders the municipality of Yuriria in Guanajuato to the northeast.
 The municipality covers an area of 183.927 km2 and comprises 0.31% of the state's area.

 As of 2009, the land cover in Morelos consists of temperate forest (30%), grassland (13%), and tropical forest (5%).
 Another 49% of the land is used for agriculture and 2% consists of urban areas.
 Morelos is located in the Lerma River basin.
 There are small reservoirs named Epitacio Huerta and Caballerias in the municipality, which are used for agricultural irrigation.

 Morelos has a temperate climate with rain in the summer.
 Average temperatures in the municipality range between 14 and 18 C, and average annual precipitation ranges between 800 and 1000 mm.

 History

-The place now known as Morelos was originally called Huango, and was part of the Tarascan state in pre-Hispanic Mexico.
+The place now known as Morelos was originally called Huango, and was part of the Purépecha Empire in pre-Hispanic Mexico.
 Huango was one of the 61 municipalities created in Michoacán in 1831.
 In 1898, the municipal seat was renamed Huango de Morelos.
 In 1902 the seat was renamed Villa Morelos and the municipality itself renamed Morelos.